Safety & Backup

 This is an important part of the service Projects Abroad offers you.
 Your safety and security is our prime concern.
 Each placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.
 We have many procedures and systems in place to ensure you have the support you need to enjoy your placement with peace of mind.

 Security: We take your security abroad very seriously.
 Before we go anywhere, the countries must be politically stable and safe.
 If they are not, we don't go.
 We are constantly in contact with the British Foreign & Commonwealth Office (as well as officials in the US, Canada, and Australia and other countries), regarding safety and stability.
 Of course, we have the added security of our own overseas staff who know the local area in detail.

 Pre-Departure Advice: Once you've been accepted on to our projects you'll receive a personalised website called MyProjectsAbroad, which includes information about insurance, applying for a visa, packing lists, and cultural advice about the country you are visiting.
-Our highly experienced Volunteer Advisors will contact you once you have applied and are always available to give advice and answer any questions you may have - both before you go and while you are away.
+Our highly experienced Volunteer Advisors will contact you once you have applied and are always available to give advice and answer any questions you may have.

 Before you go you will be allocated your placement details.
 These include addresses and phone numbers for your host family, and details regarding your placement and supervisor.